MaestroError/html-strings-affixer/README.md

 But can be used in any file which contains html (".jsx", ".vue", ".twig") with same purpose.
 Of course, prefix and suffix are customizable

 #### Quick start
-Check out a little [article](https://medium.com/towardsdev/translate-laravel-blade-files-easily-f3753f5395bd) on medium, how to use the tool.
+Check out a little [article](https://medium.com/towardsdev/translate-laravel-blade-files-easily-f3753f5395bd) on Medium about the tool.

 # Navigation
 - [Installation](#installation)